Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Noise in the stochastic FCIQMC algorithm

 \subsection{Application to Bose-Hubbard chain}

 In order to understand more about the scaling properties of the right hand side of Eq.\ \eqref{eq:pcblowdensity_main}, we need to know something about the Hamiltonian and about where the state vector is probing it.
 Thus it is plausible that the result will depend on the physics of the problem.
 The sum goes over all non-zero coefficients $c_j$ and over all off-diagonal matrix elements that connect to it.
-We consider the Bose Hubbard Hamiltonian \cite{Fisher1989} with $N$ particles in $M$ sites.
-The model comprises on-site interaction between particles characterized by a strength parameter $U$ and hopping to nearest neighbour sites described by the hopping strength $J>0$:
+We thus specialize in the following to the Bose Hubbard Hamiltonian with $N$ particles in $M$ sites of Eq.\ \eqref{eq:bhm}.

-Here ${\langle i,j \rangle}$ denotes that the summation is performed over all adjacent lattice sites.
-The operators $\hat{a}_{i}^\dag $ and $\hat{a}_{i}$ create and annihilate particles at sites $i$, respectively, and follow canonical bosonic commutation relations.
-The number operator $\hat{n}_i =\hat{a}_i^\dag \hat{a}_{i} $ counts the particles on lattice site $i$.
-For a one-dimensional chain of $M$ sites with periodic boundaries, the first summation consists of $2M$ terms, while the second one has $M$ terms.